Ale-JRD/Alblogtrad/content/post/markdown-syntax/index.md

 When Yuu looked down too, he saw that the ropes wrapping around her crotch were wetter than before as they dug into her, soaking wet even the area around it, including her pubic hair.

 「Kufufu.
 You came just from your nipples, didn’t you?
-The you who feel it more than I thought you would is so cute~, Elena.」
+The you who feel it more than I thought you would is so cute-, Elena.」

 「Muu…」